Extended Foster Care Explained

 What happens when youth age out of foster care?

-When young people age out of foster care, they often lose access to familiar services and supports.
+When young people age out of the system, they often lose access to familiar services and supports.
 Yet, these same youth often face more barriers on the road to adulthood when compared to their peers.
 For instance, they run a greater risk of experiencing:

 - housing instability and homelessness;